TomHolvoet/BeSwarm/README.md

-BebopRosJava is the pure Java implementation to control or simulate the Bebop drone using ROS.
+BebopRosJava is a pure Java implementation to control and simulate the Bebop drone using ROS/Gazebo.
 This implementation has worked for ROS Indigo.

 #  Installation